vgaldi/fw-lab/content/project/METATIP/index.md

 These include plasmonic metasurfaces and dielectric gratings, which can be tailored so as to excite surface waves on the fiber tip that can be exploited for label-free sensing applications.

 ## Collaborations
-- Prof. [Andrea Cusano], University of Sannio, Italy
+- Profs.
+[Andrea Cusano], [Marco Consales](https://www.unisannio.it/it/user/511/curriculum), and [Maria Principe](https://www.unisannio.it/it/user/7424/curriculum), University of Sannio, Italy
 - Dr. [Emanuela Esposito], National Research Council, Italy

 [Andrea Cusano]: https://www.unisannio.it/it/users/acusano